PhilLockett/Balancer/README.md

 This option and the `-d` option are mutually exclusive.

 ### Re-ordering tracks
-If maintaining the original track order is not necessary, use `-s` or `--shuffle` option.
+By default the original track order is maintained.
+If this is not necessary, use `-s` or `--shuffle` option.
 This allows the software to shuffle the order of the tracks to achieve the best balance of time possible.
-This option also evenly distributes the number of tracks across the sides.
+This option also attempts to evenly distribute the number of tracks across the sides.
 This uses a very different algorithm and can take considerably longer, so setting `--timeout` may be necessary to get the best results.

 ### Best fit
 If achieving the best, most balanced, distribution (time wise) is required, use the `-f` or `--force` option.
-This brute force approach tries every combination of tracks, and does not try to evenly distribute the number of tracks across the sides, so some sides may have considerably more tracks than others.
+This brute force approach tries every combination of tracks, but does not try to evenly distribute the number of tracks across the sides, so some sides may have considerably more tracks than others.
 This algorithm is slow, so setting `--timeout` may be necessary to get the best results.

-### Disabling the time formatting
+### Disabling the time formatting (plain output)
-To display lengths in seconds, instead of the hh:mm:ss time format, use the `-p` or`--plain` option.
+To display lengths as integers, instead of the hh:mm:ss time format, use the `-p` or`--plain` option.
 This may be easier when parsing the output or is useful if items other than tracks are to be balanced.